skagra/i2c-detect/README.md

 Done
 ```

-Show device at the address `0x3C`.
+The above shows device detected the address `0x3C`.